 When are double jack studs required

-Local building codes of building structure will require two-or-more jack studs when building an door opening larger than five-feet wide.
-The number of jack studs used in framing is always directly related to the width of the door opening, which then correlates to the dimensions and weight of the header.
+You may require 2-or-more jack studs when building a frame of opening larger than the 5 feet wide.
+The number of jack studs used in door or window framing is always directly related to the dimension (width and height) of the opening, which then correlates to the dimensions and weight of the header.

 ◆You Can Follow me on Facebook and